 The "Help Not Harm Act" is a legislative proposal focused on regulating healthcare for minors in relation to gender identity treatments.
 The bill prohibits healthcare providers from administering medical or surgical treatments to children whose gender identity does not align with their biological sex, establishing a civil cause of action against violators.
 It restricts state funding for gender transition treatments and mandates professional discipline for providers who perform such treatments.
-The act also amends existing laws to classify violations as unprofessional conduct for physicians, which could lead to license revocation.
+The act also amends existing laws to classify violations as unprofessional conduct for physicians, thereby imposing strict penalties on non-compliant healthcare providers.

 Key provisions include a ban on specific surgical procedures and medications for minors, with exceptions only for medically verifiable disorders of sex development.
-The bill clarifies definitions related to licensing and healthcare entities, introduces the term "Healthcare entity," and specifies what constitutes a "Significant investment interest."
+The bill clarifies definitions related to licensing and healthcare entities, including the definitions of "Licensee," "License," and "Healthcare entity," while also defining "Significant investment interest" as ownership of at least 10% in the entity.
 Additionally, it repeals K.S.A.
-65-2837 to streamline existing laws.
-The act will take effect upon publication in the Kansas register, ensuring the changes are officially recognized.
+65-2837 to streamline existing laws regarding healthcare licensing and investment interests.
+The act will take effect upon publication in the Kansas register, ensuring prompt implementation of these changes.

 Statutes affected: